FrozenCell239/Commanduino/README.md

 # Commanduino
 An example of a simple way to command an Arduino relay via a PHP web page.

-(I did this for my student project.)
+I did this for my student project.

-In this example the PHP webpage was hosted on a Debian 11 server and was runned by a classical Apache 2 service, and the Arduino board and the physical server are connected with a USB cable.
 I'm looking for a way to make this work but with an Ethernet connection instead of the USB cable.
-So it could be used in an actual firm network as I have to do in my student project.
+Then it could be used in an actual firm network as I have to do in my student project.

+If you encounter any problem, ensure you allowed your code to dial with your Arduino board.
+I'll indicate later the necessary CLI command(s) in a Troubleshooting section.
+Feel free to send me any question or suggestions.

 ## Requirements.
 ### Arduino board :